TweedBeetle/examine-web-scraper/README.md

 # Web scraper for examine.com
-The purpose of this scraper was the aggregation and sorting of supplment information from examine.com [DEPRECATED] scraping code located in examine/spiders/examine_spider.py
+[Deprecated] a web scraper for the purpose of aggregating and sorting supplment information from examine.com scraping code located in examine/spiders/examine_spider.py